-Scheme of the Stark decelerator, together with the Stark energy of a molecule as a function of position z along the molecular beam axis.
-In our prototype set-up there are 64 electric field stages separated by a distance L = 5,5 mm.
-Each stage consists of two parallel cylindrical metal rods with 3 mm diameter centered 5 mm apart.
-One of the rods is connected to a positive and the other to a negative switchable high voltage power supply.
-Typically, the decelerator is operated at voltages of +10 kV and -10 kV, leading to a maximum electric field on the molecular beam axis of 90 kV/cm.
-The maximum Stark shift for ND5 molecules in the particular low-field seeking quantum state that is selected in these experiments is then 1.1 cm-1.
-Close to the electrodes, the electric field is 120 kV/cm, leading to a focusing of the molecules in low-field seeking states towards the molecular beam axis.
+Figure 2.
+Scheme of the Stark decelerator, together with the Stark energy W of a molecule as a function of position z along the molecular beam axis.
+In our prototype set-up there are 64 electric field stages separated by a distance L = 5.5 mm.
+Each stage consists of two parallel cylindrical metal rods of 3 mm diameter centered 5 mm apart.
+One of the rods is connected to a positive and the other to a negative switchable high-voltage (HV) power supply.
+Typically, the decelerator is operated at voltages of ± 10 kV, leading to a maximum electric field on the molecular beam axis of 90 kV cm-1.
+The maximum Stark shift for ND3 molecules in the particular low-field seeking quantum state that is selected in these experiments is then 1.1 cm-1.
+Close to the electrodes, the electric field is 120 kV cm-1, leading to a focusing of the molecules in low-field seeking states towards the molecular beam axis.